 There are different kinds of class activities, including problem-solving activities, group discussions, individual oral presentations, and role plays.
 All activities have their unique structures.
 Once in a different structure, students’ learning strategies will change, so do their approaches to others.

 Through conscientiously utilise these structures, Chinese teachers can make learning Chinese more fun and more than learning a language.

-Within these structures, teachers can use specific teaching skills to have best lessons possible.
+Within these structures, teachers can use specific teaching skills (Read here: The necessary Chinese teacher’s skill set) to have best lessons possible.